geo-arbitrage digital nomad finance cost of living arbitrage

 Step 3: Research and Compare Destinations

-• Cost of living relative to your income
+• Cost of living against your actual income, not a backpacker budget

-The geo-arbitrage tool provides side-by-side city comparisons with real data.
+The geo-arbitrage tool lines these up side-by-side with real data.

 Step 4: Do a Trial Run

-• Test internet reliability at coworking spaces and cafes
+• Test internet reliability at the coworking spaces and cafes you would actually use

-• Experience the real cost of living (not just online estimates)
+• Live the real cost of living, not the online estimate

 Step 5: Optimize and Iterate

-• Move seasonally to optimize weather, cost, and visa requirements
+• Move seasonally to chase better weather, lower costs, and visa windows

 Try the FI Calculator